 - Remove from heat and let pan cool in an ice bath or in a sink filled with cold water.
 Discard the vanilla bean pod.
 Taste the compote and add more lemon juice or honey if necessary.

-- 1 can or box coconut milk (full fat only)
+- 1 can full-fat coconut milk (I used this brand)

 - Place coconut milk in the fridge and chill for about two hours.
 Do not shake can before putting in fridge.